open-telemetry/oteps/text/0250-Composite_Samplers.md

 Developers of Composable Samplers should consider that the sampling Decision they declare as their intent might be different from the final sampling Decision.

+### Prototyping

+A prototype implementation of ComposableSamplers for Java is available for review at [PR 1443](https://github.com/open-telemetry/opentelemetry-java-contrib/pull/1443).

 ## Prior art

 A number of composite samplers are already available as independent contributions